-- 88. The legal principle that corporations are separate legal entities should be disregarded to hold Mr. Krimker personally liable for the wrongful conduct of the corporate defendants. - 89.
+- 104. The legal principle that corporations are separate legal entities should be disregarded to hold Mr. Krimker personally liable for the wrongful conduct of the corporate defendants. - 105.
 Mr. Krimker is the directing mind of all the corporate defendants.
 He is their founder, owner, CEO, president, and director.
-He exercises complete control over the corporate defendants and their actions.
+He exercises complete control over the corporate defendants and their actions. - 106.
+Mr. Krimker has had five charges laid against him pursuant to s.
+116(3) of the Consumer Protection Act, which holds an officer or director directly liable for a company's offence under the Act where that individual fails to take reasonable care to prevent the company from committing an offence.

-- 90. Mr. Krimker has had five charges laid against him pursuant to s.
-116(3) of the Consumer Protection Act, which holds an officer or director directly liable for a company's offence under the Act where that individual fails to take reasonable care to prevent the company from committing an offence. - 91.
-This provision recognizes the significant role that directors and officers exercise in a corporation in the consumer context and their ability to make, authorize, condone, and encourage wrongful and improper conduct, such as the impugned conduct in this case. - 92.
-Mr. Krimker's position as founder and CEO of the corporate defendants and their affiliated companies has allowed him to incorporate multiple corporations, including the corporate defendants, through which he acts to attempt to evade liability while reaping the benefits at consumers' expense. - 93.
-As the founder, legal and beneficial owner, CEO, president, and director of the corporate defendants, Mr. Krimker has been instrumental in the development of the scheme of obtaining Consumer Agreements improperly entered into with Ms. Bonnick and other class members to register security interests and other encumbrances in arbitrary amounts against the home titles of those consumers. - 94.
-Mr. Krimker created the corporate defendants to facilitate the practice of using Consumer Agreements to register security interests against the properties of consumers.
-The sole or primary purpose for incorporating the corporate defendants was an improper activity contrary to the
+- 107. This provision recognizes the significant role that directors and officers exercise in a corporation in the consumer context and their ability to make, authorize, condone, and encourage wrongful and improper conduct, such as the impugned conduct in this case. - 108.
+Mr. Krimker's position as founder and CEO of the corporate defendants and their affiliated companies has allowed him to incorporate multiple corporations, including the corporate defendants, through which he acts to attempt to evade liability while reaping the benefits at consumers' expense. - 109.
+As the founder, legal and beneficial owner, CEO, president, and director of the corporate defendants, Mr. Krimker has been instrumental in the development of the scheme of obtaining Consumer Agreements improperly entered into with Ms. Bonnick and other class members to register security interests and other encumbrances in arbitrary amounts against the home titles of those consumers. - Agreements to register security interests against the properties of consumers.
+The sole or primary purpose for incorporating the corporate defendants was an improper activity contrary to the Consumer Protection Act.
+Many such companies go out of business, sometimes by bankruptcy and many are taken over by other companies, making it both difficult and futile for consumers to obtain any remedial relief for breaches of the consumer protection legislation against corporate defendants. - 111.
+Mr. Krimker used the corporate defendants as a puppet, a sham and mere façade acting as his agent in carrying out the wrongful conduct particularized herein. - 112.
+Further, Mr. Krimker engaged in unfair practices personally, knowing of the companies'

-Consumer Protection Act.
-Many such companies go out of business, sometimes by bankruptcy and many are taken over by other companies, making it both difficult and futile for consumers to obtain any remedial relief for breaches of the consumer protection legislation against corporate defendants.
+improper practices, yet continuing to authorize, and condone the use of illegal Consumer Agreements.

-- 95. Mr. Krimker used the corporate defendants as a puppet, a sham and mere façade acting as his agent in carrying out the wrongful conduct particularized herein. - 96.
-Further, Mr. Krimker engaged in unfair practices personally, knowing of the companies' improper practices, yet continuing to authorize, and condone the use of illegal Consumer Agreements. - 97.
-As the directing mind of the corporate defendants, Mr. Krimker engaged in unfair practices in his capacity as a director and officer and is thus jointly and severally liable with the corporate defendants pursuant to s.
+113. As the directing mind of the corporate defendants, Mr. Krimker engaged in unfair practices in his capacity as a director and officer and is thus jointly and severally liable with the corporate defendants pursuant to s.
 18(12) of the Consumer Protection Act.